-JUDGE JOHN E. HOLCOMB is a graduate of Ba
+JUDGE JOHN E. HOLCOMB

 is a graduate of Baldwin-Wallace College and the University of Akron School of Law.
 In the past, Judge Holcomb served as Director of Law for the City of Akron and also served as a member of the graduated from Wheaton College and Wake Forest University School of Law.
 She served as an Assistant Summit County prosecutor handling felony criminal cases.
 She was appointed Judge in May, 1999, and elected to the bench in November, 1999.